Where to Find It

-Brent and Becky’s Bulbs, 7900 Daffodil La., Gloucester, Va.; 877-661-2852; brentandbeckysbulbs.com.
+Brent and Becky’s Bulbs, 7900 Daffodil La., Gloucester, Va.; 804-693-3966; brentandbeckysbulbs.com.
 More than 1,000 flowering bulb varieties including daffodils, tulips, and lilies.
 The Bulb Shoppe, the farm’s retail outlet, is open Tuesday through Saturday 10 to 4.
-You can sign up for tours and lectures.
+You can also sign up for tours and lectures.

 Craven’s Nursery, 9023 Arlington Blvd., Fairfax; 703-573-5025; cravensnursery.com.
-Lots of perennials, annuals, trees, shrubs, and a good selection of orchids, bonsai, and pottery.
+Lots of perennials and a good selection of orchids.
 Two hardscape designers design and install patios, walkways, and driveways.

-Ginkgo Gardens, 911 11th St., SE; 202-543-5172; ginkgogardens.com.
-Caters to urban gardens with perennials, small trees, shrubs, houseplants, pottery, and outdoor furniture for townhouses.
+Ginkgo Gardens, 911 11th St., SE; 202-543-5172.
+Caters to small, urban gardens with perennials, small trees, shrubs, and outdoor furniture for townhouses.
 Design, installation, and maintenance services, primarily in the District.

 The Greenhouse at Washington National Cathedral, Wisconsin and Massachusetts aves., NW; 202-537-6263; cathedral.org.
 On the south side of the cathedral grounds, the Greenhouse specializes in herbs but also sells perennials, annuals, topiaries, fruit trees, pots, and statuary.

 Hill’s Nursery and Camellia Gardens, 1722 N. Glebe Rd., Arlington, 703-527-3472; Hill’s Nursery West, 10500 Leesburg Pike, Vienna, 703-759-2207.
 These companies share ownership.
-The first specializes in mature camellias and holly, the second in custom residential landscaping as well as large trees and shrubs.
-Their 20 acres of planted fields—home to large rhododendrons, azaleas, evergreen and shade trees, and perennials—are open on weekends.
+The first specializes in mature camellias, the second in custom residential landscaping.
+Its 20 acres of planted fields, home to large rhododendrons, azaleas, and perennials, are open on weekends.

-Lilypons Water Gardens, 6800 Lilypons Rd., Adamstown, Md.; 800-825-5459; lilypons.com.
+Lilypons Water Gardens, 6800 Lilypons Rd., Buckeystown, Md.; 800-999-5459; lilypons.com.
 Water-garden products including plants, fish, and pond essentials such as filters, pumps, and lights.
-Cleaning, installation, and maintenance services.
+Cleaning and maintenance services.